Hem-W/ERA5_toolbox/README.md

    You can obtain CDS API keys by registering at https://cds.climate.copernicus.eu/

-3. Make sure the `cdsapi_keys.json` file is in the same directory as the script, or specify a different location in the `api_keys_file` parameter.
+4. Make sure the `cdsapi_keys.json` file is in the same directory as the script, or specify a different location in the `api_keys_file` parameter.

 ## Usage

-To download ERA5 data, modify the user specifictions in the main section of `downloader_ERA5.py` and run:
+To download ERA5 data, modify the user specifications in the main section of `downloader_ERA5.py` and run:

 ```
 python -u downloader_ERA5.py